trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 }
 ```

-## OpenID4VP
+## OpenID Credential Presentation (OpenID4VP)

 The OpenID4VP package contains an API that can be used by a [holder](https://www.w3.org/TR/vc-data-model/#dfn-holders)
-to go through the [OpenID4VP](https://openid.net/specs/openid-connect-4-verifiable-presentations-1_0-ID1.html) flow.
+to go through the [OpenID Connect for Verifiable Presentations](https://openid.net/specs/openid-connect-4-verifiable-presentations-1_0-ID1.html) flow.

 The general pattern is as follows:

 1. Create a new `Args` object.
 An `Args` contains the following mandatory
    parameters:
     * An authorization request URI obtained from a verifier (e.g. via a QR code).
     * A crypto implementation.
     * A DID resolver.
 2. (optional) Create an `opts` object.
 To set optional arguments, use the supplied methods available
    on the `Opts` object.
 For example:
     * `setActivityLogger`: Used to log credential activities.
     * `addHeaders`: Allows you to set additional headers to be sent to the issuer.

    Options can be chained together if you wish (e.g. `newOpts().setActivityLogger(...).setHeaders(...)`).
 3. Create a new `Interaction` object using your `Args` and`Opts` objects.
    If none of the optional arguments are needed, then a nil `Opts` can be passed in instead.
    The `Interaction` object is a stateful object and is meant to be used for a single instance of an OpenID4VP flow and
    then discarded.
 4. Get the query by calling the `GetQuery` method on the `Interaction`.
+5. Call `inquirer.getSubmissionRequirements()` by passing the query and saved credentials.
-5. Select the credentials that match the query from the previous step.
+6. Select the credentials that match the query from the previous step.
-6. Determine the key ID you want to use for signing (e.g. from one of the user's DID docs).
+7. Determine the key ID you want to use for signing (e.g. from one of the user's DID docs).
-7. Call the `PresentCredential` method on the `Interaction` object with the selected credentials.
+8. Call the `PresentCredential` method on the `Interaction` object with the selected credentials.

 In certain use cases, you might want the user to be able to provide a credential
 even if no credential matches the requirements.
 In that case, you can call the
 `PresentCredentialUnsafe` method on the `Interaction` object instead of step 7,
 passing in a single credential instead of a credential array.

-### Examples
+### Code Examples

 The following examples show how to use the APIs to go through the OpenID4VP flow using the iOS and Android bindings.
 They use in-memory key storage and the Tink crypto library.